Monday Mostly sunny. Morning fog inland. Slight (20%) chance of an afternoon shower inland. Light winds. Daytime maximum temperatures 20 to 25.

-Tuesday Partly cloudy.
-Patchy morning fog inland.
-Medium (40%) chance of showers, most likely in the afternoon and evening.
-Winds S/SW 15 to 25 km/h turning SE 20 to 30 km/h during the day.
+Tuesday Cloudy.
+Very high (90%) chance of rain, most likely in the late morning and afternoon.
+Winds N 15 to 25 km/h turning NW 20 to 30 km/h in the late morning.

 - observations list type